Our goal is to share information and products that are truly helpful to renters.

 4. Check your utilities

-You undoubtedly had a LOT of items on the “to-do” list you made before your move.
+You undoubtedly had a LOT of items on the “to-do” list moving into a new apartment.
 We’re sure you had the foresight to talk to either your landlord — if they handle this sort of thing for you — or the utility companies themselves to set up your electricity, heat, internet, and any other services you’ll need.

 Getting all of this straightened out ahead of time was smart!
 But now that you’re in your space, you want to make sure that everything has been taken care of.